 Bacteria enters the urinary tract during a bowel movement cleaning, sexual intimacy, or during other times where anything foreign to the body enters.
 Sometimes the bacteria stays lower in the urethra or bladder.
 However, sometimes it goes up into the upper urinary tract like the ureters or kidneys.

-There is a microbiome or flora in the urinary tract that strives to stay balanced and healthy.(5) According to this study, it functions to balance the pH levels, prevent infections, and prevent other urogenital diseases.
+There is a whole world of gut flora in the urinary tract that strives to stay balanced and healthy (5).
+According to this study, it functions to balance the pH levels, prevent infections, and prevent other urogenital diseases.

-Yeast, in particular, Candida albicans, can also cause an infection in the lower urinary tract infection.
-The symptoms are the same as other lower UTIs with an increased likelihood of the burning sensation during urination.(6)
+Yeast, in particular, Candida albicans, can cause an infection in the lower urinary tract infection.
+The symptoms are the same as other lower UTIs with an increased likelihood of the burning sensation during urination (6).
+You can learn more about yeast in Everything You Need to Know About Candida.

 Other Microbial Contaminants

-Any time something enters the vaginal opening like during sexual activity, it is possible to bring in an impurity such as bacteria or other toxin that can then enter the urethra.(7) It can also cause irritation or a disruption in the microbiome causing an infection by creating a spot for a “bad” bacteria to thrive.(8) Even exposure to STDs can cause UTIs.(9)
+Any time something enters the vaginal opening like during sexual activity, it can bring in an impurity that can cause a UTI, such as Sexually Transmitted Diseases (STDs) and other toxins (7,8).
+It can also cause irritation or a disruption inside the vaginal opening causing an infection by creating a spot for a “bad” bacteria to thrive (9).

 Factors that Heavily Contribute to Infections

 Problems with the structure or function of the bladder can also cause a UTI to develop.
-An obstruction in the urethra or bladder that causes a place for the bacteria to start growing as well as reduces the bladder’s ability to fully empty.(11) Not emptying the bladder fully, leads to unhealthy pH levels, bacteria or other toxins building up.
+An obstruction in the urethra or bladder that causes a place for the bacteria to start growing and reduces the bladder’s ability to fully empty (11).
+Not emptying the bladder fully, leads to unhealthy pH levels, bacteria, or other toxins building up.

 Vitamin D Deficiency

-All nutrients are important, and we should strive to have adequate levels of all nutrients.
-However, some nutrients have a wider impact than others.
+All nutrients are important, and we should strive to have adequate levels and balance of all nutrients.
 Vitamin D is a strong force in the immune system.
 When levels are low, our immune system is not as well regulated making it easier for bacteria, viruses, and other toxins to grow anywhere in the body.
-Vitamin D not only makes the immune system stronger to fight off an active infection, but can help prevent infections as well.(13)
+Vitamin D not only makes the immune system stronger to fight off an active infection, but can help reduce the chances of infections as well (13).

 An Estrogen Connection

 When Estrogen decreases, the linings that inhabit the gut flora and UT flora thin.
-This disrupts the microbiome thus leading to less protection against UTIs.(16) Learn more about estrogen and other hormones in What No One Wants To Tell You About Hormone Balance Guide
+This disrupts the microbiome thus leading to less protection against UTIs (16).
+Learn more about estrogen and other hormones in What No One Wants To Tell You About Hormone Balance Guide and the blog 7 Ways to Naturally Balance Your Hormones.

 Natural Remedies for UTIs